 VCTs were introduced by the UK Government in 1995 to encourage individuals to invest in UK smaller companies.
-According to the Association of Investment Companies (AIC), almost £731 million was invested in VCTs in the 2018/2019 tax year, the second highest amount since VCTs' inception.
+According to the Association of Investment Companies (AIC), almost £620 million was invested in VCTs in the 2019/2020 tax year, the fourth highest amount since the inception of VCTs.